 This post was originally published in July 2011 and updated March 2019.

 How do you choose the right lamp shade?
 Picking the perfect shade for your table or floor lamp is all about scale, style, and supporting your lamp base.
 So it has to fit the place and occasion, complement without overwhelming, and draw just enough attention to be noticed.
-But while it may be intimidating, learn how to choose the right lamp shade.
+While it may be intimidating, learning how to measure a lamp for a shade will guarantee the perfect outcome.
 Follow our guidelines so you can feel confident in your choice.

 Flatter the lamp base

 The first thing you do when you’re trying to choose the right lamp shade is to look at your lamp.
 What’s the general shape?

 - If your base is round, then a round shade usually works best.

 - A square or angular silhouette tends to look better with a square shade.

 Of course, there are always exceptions to any decorating rule – candlestick lamps, with their combination of curves and angles, can handle just about any shape.
 And, if your lamp is square and your table is round, a round shade can complement both.

 So now that you know your Lamp base shape, it’s time to grab a tape measure.
 Here are our guidelines for how to measure a lamp for a shade:

 - Your shade should be about two-thirds the height of your lamp base (give or take an inch).